Note to the reader:

 Free: Create unlimited surveys with 10 questions each, view 100 responses, get responses via web, social, and email.

-$99 a month (annually): Create unlimited surveys with unlimited questions and unlimited responses, unlimited filters & crosstabs, trended data, custom branding on surveys, skip logic, question and answer piping, A/B testing, phone and email support, accept payments, $50 in audience panel credits, advanced data exports, white label and multilingual surveys
+$75 per user per month (annually): 3+ users, create unlimited surveys with unlimited questions and unlimited responses, unlimited filters & crosstabs, trended data, custom branding on surveys, skip logic, question and answer piping, A/B testing, phone and email support, accept payments, advanced data exports, white label and multilingual surveys, API access.

 People who need shorter surveys or have the budget to pay for more powerful surveys annually.